 The intestines are lined with muscle that normally work and contract without discomfort.
 However, those with IBS may have muscles that contract more intensely or for longer times, resulting in discomfort.

 Another reason is connected with the gastrointestinal (GI) nervous system.
 If the GI system and the brain are not communicating properly, it can cause the GI system to overreact.

 Other, perhaps more tangible reasons include food sensitivities, poor quality food, stress, anxiety or illness.

-Other suggestions include stress reduction.
+Other suggestions based on my readings geared to humans include stress reduction.
 This can include daily walks, lots of love, and a safe environment.
 Probiotics are another recommendation, as they help balance intestinal flora.
 And high quality omega-3s reduce inflammation.